-The Haunted Cresson Sanatorium in Cambria County is without a doubt one of the coolest places I had a chance to explore in recent years!
+The Haunted Cresson Sanatorium in Cambria County is without a doubt one of the coolest places I’ve had the pleasure to explore in recent years!

 I was among the first groups of people to able to LEGALLY tour the massive compound back in June 2021 (you can read my trip report and see my gallery of photos from that visit here).